shubhamc183/AmazonSearch/README.md

 # Amazon Search

-Search the product prints it creates a html webpage to show results more visually in the same directory and saves in a MySql database
+Search the product prints result(name,price,ratings) , creates a html webpage(on the go) to show results more visually in the same directory and saves in a MySql database

 Requiremnts
 * Python 3.4